SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 ## Objective
-In **Module 1**, you will be learning about setting up HTTP Rest Controllers to handle simple GET, PUT, and DELETE requests.
+In **Module 1**, you will be learn and implement HTTP Rest Controllers to handle various GET, PUT, and DELETE requests.

+Goals:
+- Implement a **Rest Controller** to handle a very simple static GET request (this will be the Hello World equivalent tutorial)
+- Implement a **Rest Controller** to handle multiple endpoints that will change the Game State of a hypothetical Game Character.